nc3040/nc3040.github.io/readme.md

 ### I. Setting Up The GitHub Repository

 Andrew Etter encourages people to build websites to host their writing, and that advice certainly applies to your resume.
 With a website, all you need to do to share your resume is tell someone the URL.
 Better yet, anyone who visits that URL will always have the latest version of your resume no matter when you initially gave it to them, as the content isn't frozen in time like sending a PDF file would do.
-We'll use GitHub to host your website for free in a format that allows others to learn how they can do it too.
+In this guide we'll use GitHub to host your website for free in a format that allows others to learn how they can do it too.

 1. Navigate to [GitHub](https://github.com/) and login to your account.
 2. Navigate to [this repository](https://github.com/nc3040/nc3040.github.io)